- January 12, 2017

 - Posted by: Paul Foster

-- Category: Managing business revenue, Small business financial help, Strategic Planning and Implementation Services
+- Categories: Managing business revenue, Small business financial help, Strategic Planning and Implementation Services

 Every independent business owner needs a good relationship with their bank, but how can you cultivate one, if your banker just keeps frustrating you?